JuliaGPU/CUDA.jl/docs/src/usage/multigpu.md

 # Multiple GPUs

-There are different ways of working with multiple GPUs: using one or more threads, processes, or systems.
+There are different ways of working with multiple GPUs: using one or more tasks, processes, or systems.
 Although all of these are compatible with the Julia CUDA toolchain, the support is a work in progress and the usability of some combinations can be significantly improved.

 ## Scenario 1: One GPU per process

-The easiest solution that maps best onto Julia's existing facilities for distributed programming, is to use one GPU per process
+The easiest solution that maps well onto Julia's existing facilities for distributed programming, is to use one GPU per process

 ```julia